 Next door, the Bayerische Nationalmuseum (Bavarian National Museum) reflects 1,500 years of Bavarian history in its exhibits and collections.
-The museum is particularly worth a visit during the Advent period when it showcases its collection of nativity scenes.
+The museum is particularly worth a visit during the Advent period when it showcases its extensive and valuable collection of nativity scenes.

 Franz von Stuck (1863 – 1928) is celebrated as the “prince of artists”.
 His home and atelier, Villa Stuck, is located on the opposite bank of the river.
 Stuck designed the building himself, drawing on elements from the Jugendstil movement (also known as art nouveau).
 As well as its historic rooms, the building also hosts regular art exhibitions stretching from 1900 to modern and contemporary art.